hanzongxi/RSIQA/README.md

 Q3: What is the rank orders of night-time photos of smartphones?

 A3: Interested readers could recognize the specific models of taken photos through their Exif data, and average their ranking orders in each scene.
-Generally speaking, more expensive phones have better camera quality (^0^).
-In the author's opinion, around 2020, the quality of Pixel3 > Find X2Pro > S20+.
-But the technology keeps going, for example, the samsung night-time photos improves a lot from S20+ to S23Ultra.
-And the iPhones have night-mode since iPhone 11.
-In the authors preference, Pixel3, S23Ultra, iPhone 13 all have top cameras in night-mode.
-Pixel3 is known for its sharpness, naturalness, S23Ultra improves a lot in its denoising, and its details are smoothely rendered (despite crosstalks). iPhone may be argued for its too darkness in dim areas, overexposure, and ghosting, but is known for its stability, still A, if not S in night-mode, bokeh, macro; S in video, color, user experience, and stability under harsh conditions (HDR when shooting directly at sun, or detail keeping when shooting textured phone glass back under medium indoor lighting).

 If you find our work interesting, please cite our paper.
 If having any questions, please contact zongxihan@sjtu.edu.cn